Latitude: Auxiliary latitudes

 The definitions given in this section all relate to locations on the reference ellipsoid but the first two auxiliary latitudes, like the geodetic latitude, can be extended to define a three-dimensional geographic coordinate system as discussed below.
 The remaining latitudes are not used in this way; they are used only as intermediate constructs in map projections of the reference ellipsoid to the plane or in calculations of geodesics on the ellipsoid.
 Their numerical values are not of interest.
 For example, no one would need to calculate the authalic latitude of the Eiffel Tower.

 The expressions below give the auxiliary latitudes in terms of the geodetic latitude, the semi-major axis, a, and the eccentricity, e.
 (For inverses see below.)
 The forms given are, apart from notational variants, those in the standard reference for map projections, namely "Map projections: a working manual" by J. P. Snyder.
 Derivations of these expressions may be found in Adams and online publications by Osborne and Rapp.

 Geocentric latitude

 The geocentric latitude is the angle between the equatorial plane and the radius from the centre to a point of interest.

 When the point is on the surface of the ellipsoid, the relation between the geocentric latitude (θ) and the geodetic latitude (ϕ) is:

 For points not on the surface of the ellipsoid, the relationship involves additionally the ellipsoidal height h:

+where N is the prime vertical radius of curvature.
 The geodetic and geocentric latitudes are equal at the equator and at the poles but at other latitudes they differ by a few minutes of arc.
 Taking the value of the squared eccentricity as 0.0067 (it depends on the choice of ellipsoid) the maximum difference of $\phi{-}\theta$ may be shown to be about 11.5 minutes of arc at a geodetic latitude of approximately 45° 6′.